Paul Holdsworth, Engineer

 Practically they are equally well functioning and clever thermostats.
 Both have the ability to prevent your pipes from freezing.
 They do this by recognising when there’s a drop in temperature then activating the heating.
 This means you won’t have to worry about any damage to your pipes, and allows you to consistently have warm water in your home.

 Above all, Hive and Google Nest are top quality products that are continuously improving and adding features.
 It may just come down to the tiny details such as Google Nest permitting you to heat up to 20 zones than opposed to Hive’s three.
 Or a design function, such as Hive’s enhanced portability.
-Fundamentally, they both save you money, energy, and are more eco friendly - so they’re both winners!
+Fundamentally, they both save you money, energy, and are more eco friendly - but for us, the Google Nest takes the top spot!

 For more information on thermostats or anything boiler related - why not visit our live chat - we’ll happily answer any questions you have!
 If you’re looking for a new boiler, we recommend using our ‘Find A Boiler’ tool.
-By filling in a few details, we can present you with the best options available to suit you and your home.< Back to guides
+By filling in a few details, we can present you with the best options available to suit you and your home.